thaapasa/bookkeeper/README.md

 ### Database

-If you want to use a docker DB, start postgres DB with `docker run -p 15488:5432 --name bookkeeper-db -d postgres:latest`.
+If you want to use a docker DB, start postgres DB with `yarn create-dev-db`.

 Note for Windows: if server gives error `role "Username" does not exist`, log in to database (for example, with DBeaver), and create the missing role.